VirToReal/HardyGraph/README.md

 # HardyGraph
 Wide Load fully printed 3D-Printer

-This is still under construction (sorry it may take some time to descripe the .scad file ;-) )
+This is still under construction (sorry it may take some time to describe the .scad file ;-) )